 It is important for business people to have knowledge of the various business licenses.
 Common licenses include:

-- Commercial License: Ideal for trading activities.
+- Commercial License: Commercial License Ideal for trading activities.

-- Professional License: For service-based businesses.
+- Professional License: Professional License is For service-based businesses.

-- Industrial License: For manufacturing units.
+- Industrial License: Industrial License is For manufacturing units.

 All licenses have their own conditions and advantages depending on the type of business that a licensee owns.